SELECTION OF QUESTIONS AND ANSWERS

 Another suggestion which is negative but can prevent over-training is to purposely intellectualize and purposely tense your muscles once awhile.
 Tensing your muscles is not advisable, unless for specific reasons, but thinking of good thoughts while practicing is permissible.
 The intellectualizing will get you out of or to a shallower level of a chi kung state of mind, thus producing less result and preventing onver-training.

 Purposely tensing our muscles can be useful in specific situations.
-When I sparred with somebody and accidentally hit him, and I sensed that my internal force was going into him, I purposely tense my muscle to prevent the flow of internal force hurting him.
+When I sparred with somebody and accidentally hit him, and I sensed that my internal force was going into him, I purposely tensed my muscle to prevent the flow of internal force hurting him.
 When you have over-trained but for some reason you still want to train, you can tense your muscles to prevent a lot of force developing.
 It can be uncomfortable.
 You have to do a gentle chi flow to clear the blockage.

 Performing physical activities like practicing kungfu sets at a physical level, sparring with classmates, or going out with your family or friends, is a good way to expend energy, thus reducing over-cleansing due to over-training.